 You have a great collection of lashes already, can we expect to see any new additions in the future?

 “I am currently looking at introducing different styles and really building the Total Minks Lashes brand.
 I have a few things up my sleeve and hope to announce news before Christmas.”

 Lindsey Kane certainly has an air of excitement surrounding her at the moment.
 Her Total Minks brand is going from strength to strength and after this interview took place she introduced her own lash adhesive to be included in each box of Total Minks lashes.
 We are looking forward to the bright future ahead for this luxurious false lash brand.
-Too discover all the latest up to date Total Minks information and celebrity looks follow the brand on Twitter @TotalMinks, Facebook: Total Minks Lashes and on their new YouTube channel: Total Minks Lashes.
+To discover all the latest up-to-date Total Minks information and celebrity looks, follow the brand on Twitter @TotalMinks, Facebook: Total Minks Lashes and on their new YouTube channel: Total Minks Lashes.